Faculty - M. D. Usher, Professor

 Greek and Latin literature, orality studies, the classical tradition

-I am a UVM alumnus (B.A. in Greek and Latin) and joined the UVM faculty in 2000.
+I am a UVM alumnus (BA in Greek and Latin) and joined the UVM faculty in 2000.
 Before attending UVM as an undergraduate I apprenticed in Germany as a post-and-beam carpenter.
 Upon graduation from UVM, I earned my PhD in Classics at The University of Chicago.
+For a profile of me and my work in Tableau, the magazine of The University of Chicago's Division of Humanities, click here.

 - A Student's Seneca: 10 Letters with Selections from De providentia and De vita beata (University of Oklahoma Press, 2006)